DHJComical/celeritas-mirror/README.md

 # Celeritas

-Celeritas is a free and open-source performance mod for Minecraft clients.
-It is a fork of Embeddium, which itself was based on the last FOSS-licensed version of Sodium.
+Celeritas is a free and open-source performance & shaders mod for Minecraft clients.
+It is a fork of Embeddium (which itself was based on the last FOSS-licensed version of Sodium) and Oculus 1.7.

 I maintain this mod for personal use/experimentation and make the source code available for others who might be interested.
 I have no plans to release binaries on CurseForge or Modrinth, and I provide no